Nat Lofthouse: Recognition

 Lofthouse was the recipient of various honours after retiring from the game.
 On 2 December 1989, he was made a Freeman of Bolton.
 On 1 January 1994, he was appointed an OBE and on 18 January 1997, Bolton decided to name their East Stand at their new Reebok Stadium after him.
 On 24 August 2013, a statue was dedicated.

 On 7 April 1993, he appeared as a special guest on the TV guest show This Is Your Life, in which the on-screen guests included Tom Finney and Harry Gregg, while others including Bobby Charlton, Gary Lineker and Ian Rush appeared on screen to pay tribute to Lofthouse as they were unable to appear alongside Lofthouse due to other commitments.

 Tributes were paid to Lofthouse as he celebrated his 80th birthday, including a party at the Reebok.
 A campaign, backed by Gordon Taylor, the chief executive of the Professional Footballers' Association and former Bolton player, was started, aiming to get Lofthouse knighted.
 Nat Lofthouse was an Inaugural Inductee into the English Football Hall of Fame in 2002.

 Personal life

-Already a Bolton Wanderers player having joined them in 1939 Lofthouse was conscripted in 1943 and worked in Mosley Common colliery as a Bevin Boy.
+When he was a child, he attended Castle Hill School, in his hometown of Bolton.
+As he was already a Bolton Wanderers player having joined them in 1939, Lofthouse was conscripted in 1943 and worked in Mosley Common colliery as a Bevin Boy during World War II.
 He married Alma Foster in 1947 and they remained married until her death in 1985.
 They had two children, a son, Jeff, and a daughter, Vivien.